EmeraldWall/2048-Android/README.md

 Hints:
 - We keeped all tokens from Google Play Games Service and Adad because of test purposes, you must replace your own.

-you can find me on social media: <a href="https://www.instagram.com/sharepointer.ir/">instagram</a> or <a href="https://www.linkedin.com/in/mohammad-fathi/">LinkedIn</a>

 <b>Demo</b><br>
 ![Demo gameplay](https://github.com/GamEditor/2048-Android/blob/master/2048-Android.gif?raw=true)